Best 43-inch, best 42-inch and best 40-inch TVs 2025: superb 'small' TVs

 How we test TVs

 We'd be foolish to evaluate a TV's performance with the 'out-of-the-box' settings applied, and while we don't calibrate the TV using professional specialist tools, we use our knowledge and expertise from testing hundreds of prior TVs to amend the settings.
 But why don't we professionally calibrate TVs?
-Simple, we believe you shouldn't have to go through this process to get the most out of your TV.
+Simple; we believe you shouldn't have to go through this process to get the most out of your TV.

 We've touched upon picture and streaming smarts, but the other integral part of the TV reviewing experience is testing the sound system.
 While we virtually always recommend an external option (a soundbar or AVR and speaker package combo), we understand that many people will opt to use the built-in speakers with their TV; so we test them thoroughly too.

-We have dedicated testing facilities in London and Reading in which our expert team of reviewers test all of the latest TV, home cinema and hi-fi gear.
+We have dedicated testing facilities in London and Reading, in which our expert team of reviewers test all of the latest TV, home cinema and hi-fi gear.
 These rooms are built to eliminate external factors that could influence performance variations, ensuring we have consistency across the board.
-We also ensure that each review verdict is agreed upon as a team, as to eliminate any personal preferences or potential outliers in the testing process.
+We also ensure that each review verdict is agreed upon as a team, so as to eliminate any personal preferences or potential outliers in the testing process.

 FAQ